 If you are interested to see how GS1 Australia used to market its accreditation service to help vendors save money, click here, or read their 2006 brochure advocating the benefits of self-verification (page 11-12) or here if that link doesn’t work.
 All very valid points…

-It is also possible to buy your barcodes outright, rather than paying annual membership fees.
+Did you know, it is also possible to buy your barcodes outright, rather than paying annual membership fees.
 Another way to save cost and effort.
 Just contact Barcodes Australia

 What is barcode verification & why is it important?